SDS-AAU/DSBA-2022/content/m2/00_assignments/group_assignment.md

 The notebook targets a machine-learning literate audience.
 Here you can go deeper into the technical details and method considerations.
 Provide thorough documentation of the whole process, the used methods.
 Describe the intuition behind the selected and used methods, justify choices made, and interpret results.

-Please provide the notebook as a PDF.
+Please provide the notebook as:
+  * a PDF(main upload, unzipped)
+  * a ipython notebook (additional zipped)

 ## Finally